 Are you interested in computers and the Internet?
 If you are, then the Computer Club is for you.
 In the Computer Club, you are free to pursue any appropriate computer-related interests you choose.
 Mr. Baumel will be glad to help guide your exploration if you need assistance.

-The 8-bit club is an opportunity for students to socialize and have fun together based on their hobby of playing vintage/retro video games.
-Students will have the opportunity to play vintage, retro video games (Original Nintendo, Super Nintendo, Sega Genesis) that focuses on teamwork and healthy competition.
+The 8-Bit Club is an opportunity for students to socialize and have fun together based on their hobby of playing vintage/retro video games.
+Students will have the opportunity to play vintage, retro video games (original Nintendo, Super Ninitendo, Sega Genesis) that focuses on teamwork and healthy competition.

 Games Club – Wednesdays, Room 230

 Do you like to play different types of games?
 Do you enjoy hanging out with friends in a relaxed environment?
 If so, come to the Games Club every Tuesday after school in room 230 with Ms. Ortiz.
 You will have the opportunity to communicate with peers, work collaboratively, and engage in problem solving all while enjoying the favorite pastime of playing games: a variety of both old and new.

 Green Peas - Thursdays, Room 237